yocontra/node-gdal-next/README.md

 Support for `worker_threads` is planned but it is not a priority project

+## Long term support of this project

+The birth of this project is related to a huge extortion in the geography community linked to a sexual harassment affair, linked to a penis-size problem, and covered up with corruption in the French Judiciary.
+It is maintained as a free service to the geography community so that it can remain as a constant remainder to [OSGeo](https://www.osgeo.org/) - who chose to back the extortion.
+I have been working on it while living on social welfare.
+You can safely use this framework in your projects, be assured that it will be maintained very well and for many years to come.
+It's companion project on the client-side is [`rlayers`](https://github.com/mmomtchev/rlayers).

 ## Installation

 Pre-built binaries are provided for most recent Linux distributions, Windows 64 bit and OS X 10.15: